hpcn-uam/iDPDK-LatencyMeter/README.md

                                     packets has been sent
     --chksum : Each packet recalculate the IP/ICMP checksum
     --autoInc : Each packet autoincrements the ICMP's sequence number
     --bw : Only measures bandwidth, but with higher resolution
+    --bwp: Only measures bandwidth(pasive) by just listening.
+No packet is sent
     --lo : The application works in loopback mode.
 Used to measure TTL
 ````